 While we recognise that illness happens to every child at some time or other – we aim to have a 96% attendance record for every class every term.

 Registers are completed by class teachers at the beginning of every morning and afternoon session.
 Children present are marked with a /.
 Children absent are marked with a N (no reason given) until we receive and absence form with the reason that they have not been in school.
 At that point the register is changed to indicate the reason given such as I for illness.
 Children who miss register are marked with an L to indicate lateness.
-If after a period of time no reason has been given for an absence the N is changed to an O which indicates an authorised absence.
+If after a period of time no reason has been given for an absence the N is changed to an O which indicates an unauthorised absence.

 The Department of Education have stated that ‘head teachers may not grant any leave of absence during term time, unless they consider there to be ‘exceptional circumstances’ for doing so’.